niw/ramen/recipes/chicken-shoyu-ramen.md

 ## Chashu

-1. Put water 300ml, Sake 150ml, sliced gingers, sliced garlic, green part of green onions into a pot.
+1. Put water 300 ml, Sake 150 ml, sliced gingers, sliced garlic, green part of green onions into a pot.
-1. Put chopped pork libs 200g to the pot.
+1. Put chopped pork libs 200 g to the pot.
 1. Boil it with high heat until water is boiling.
 1. Reduce heat to mid-level and boil it for 10 minutes.
 1. Put a lid on a pot and boil it for 10 minutes.